 California activated the FED-ED program in May, 2020.
-As one of the provisions of Assembly Bill 103, California's FED-ED program triggered with an unemployment rate of 6.5 percent or greater and at least 110 percent of the average rate of total unemployment for either or both of the corresponding three month periods ending in the two preceding calendar years.
-According to the CARES Act of March 2020, states are not required to fund any part of the FED-ED benefits that may occur in 2020.
+As one of the provisions of Assembly Bill 103, California's FED-ED program provided 20 weeks of benefits after triggering on with an unemployment rate of 6.5 percent or greater and at least 110 percent of the average rate of total unemployment for either or both of the corresponding three month periods ending in the two preceding calendar years.
+According to the CARES Act of March 2020, the Continued Assistance Act of December 2020 and the American Rescue Plan Act of 2021, states are not required to fund any part of the FED-ED benefits that may occur in 2020 through September 4, 2021.